karmaniverous/rrstack/README.md

   - IANA TZDB: https://www.iana.org/time-zones
   - Wikipedia list: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

+## Bounds and clamp semantics

+- Cascade and ties
+  - Later rules override earlier rules at covered instants.
+If a blackout and an active rule both start at the same instant, the later rule in the list wins for that instant (and its duration).

+- Domain clamps (starts/ends)
+  - RRStack maps `options.starts` to RRULE `dtstart` and `options.ends` to RRULE `until`.
+RRULE’s `until` is inclusive of the last start; i.e., a start that is exactly equal to `until` may still occur.
+Plan clamps with this inclusive behavior in mind.
+  - Intervals produced by RRStack are evaluated as half‑open `[start, end)`.
+    In `'s'` timeUnit mode, RRStack rounds computed ends up to the next integer second to avoid boundary false negatives.

+- getEffectiveBounds
+  - `start` is the first instant the cascade is active (omitted when the cascade is open‑start and already active from the domain minimum).
+  - `end` is the last instant after which the cascade is not active anymore.
+    For open‑ended coverage, `end` is omitted (`undefined`).
+  - Internally, the latest bound is determined relative to a far‑future probe: for closed schedules, this yields the last finite active end; for truly open‑ended actives, `end` remains `undefined`.

+- Time zones and DST
+  - All coverage (including end arithmetic) is computed in the rule’s IANA time zone.
+In `'s'` mode, duration spans remain exact integer seconds across DST transitions (e.g., 3600 seconds for a 1‑hour rule).

 ## Version handling

-- toJson writes the current package version via a build-time injected constant (`__RRSTACK_VERSION__`) so no package.json import is needed at runtime.
-- The constructor accepts RRStackOptions with an optional version key and ignores it.
+- toJson writes the current package version via a build-time injected constant (`__RRSTACK_VERSION__`) so no package.json import is needed at runtime.- The constructor accepts RRStackOptions with an optional version key and ignores it.
 Version-based transforms may be added in the future without changing the public shape.

 ## Common Patterns